-Submit your letter of intent to SeattleQTYMP@gmail.com with the job title and “Leadership Team Application” in the subject line.
+Submit your letter of intent to SeattleQTYMP@gmail.com with “Leadership Team Application” in the subject line.

 After you submit your letter of intent, our hiring process will begin with an application review by the current organizing collective, followed by a one-on-one meeting with a current Leadership Team member, to discuss your interests, ideas, and experience!